FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 5. If a levee line is exactly aligned with a grid element side or corner, the following error will appear.
-Bear in mind that the On line 1675 may change with new versions of the plugin.
+Bear in mind that the On line 1675 may change with new versions of the Plugin.

 .. image:: ../img/Walls/walls10.png